gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ### Daved Fared, Undergraduate Student

 ### Auburn Lattanzio, Undergraduate Student
-Auburn is a Junior majoring in Mathematics and minoring in Psychology at Pennsylvania State University.
-She hopes to apply the skills she has learned as a Math major to research in Psychology after she graduates in May 2017.
+Auburn is a Senior majoring in Mathematics and minoring in Psychology at Pennsylvania State University.
+After graduating in Spring 2017, she hopes to apply the skills she has learned as a Math major to Psychology research in grad school.

 ### Hifzah Malik, Undergraduate Student